All Episodes

 No, no, no.

-It has to be that the Republican base, a bunch of mind-numbed robots sitting out there waiting for more marching orders from me.
+It has to be that the Republican base, a bunch of mind-numbed robots sitting out there waiting for marching orders from me.

-The one thing that it's never gonna stop bothering me, this notion, this template, if you will, that conservative voters are a bunch of idiots that can't make up their own minds, they sit around and wait for marching orders.
+The one thing that it's never going to stop bothering me, this notion, this template, if you will, that conservative voters are a bunch of idiots that can't make up their own minds.

 That's been one of the templates to describe this audience ever since this program started in 1988.

-They're doing it because they genuinely have a problem with Romney.
+Are doing it because they genuinely have a problem with Romney.

-One of the things that could explain it is People have to think that the guy can win.
+One of the things that could explain it is people have to think that the guy can win.

 And that's what the base is telling us today.